Cookie Decorating Tools & Materials: What You Actually Need to Start

 5. Toothpicks or a Scribe Tool

-These are used when working with icing:
+These are essential royal icing tools used when working with icing:

 - removing air bubbles

-- adjusting shapes
+- adjusting icing placement

 - smoothing the surface